-Eligible project types for the SGMA Implementation - Planning and Projects grants must include one or more of the activities listed below.
+Eligible project types for the SGMA Implementation grants must include one or more of the activities listed below.
+All projects must be consistent with the goals of the GSP or Alternative to a GSP.
+This includes projects that fill in known data gaps and comments received from DWR after review of a submitted GSP or Alternative to a GSP, if received.
 Detailed information is provided in the individual PSPs.

-Budget Act: SGMA Implementation
+2021 Budget Act: SGMA Implementation

-Projects and planning activities related to the implementation of SGMA, which can include:
+The 2021 Budget Act provides \$171 million in General Funds for projects and planning activities related to the implementation of SGMA, which can include:

-- Revisions, updates, and/or modifications of a Groundwater Sustainability Plan (GSPs); - Revisions, updates, and/or modifications of an approved Alternative to a GSP (Alternative): and/or - Capital improvement activities as listed within an adopted GSP or approved Alternative.
+- Revisions, updates, and/or modifications of a GSPs; - Revisions, updates, and/or modifications of an Alternative to a GSP; and/or - Capital improvement activities as listed within a GSP or Alternative to a GSP.

-In addition, the Round 1 Spending Plans must provide a minimum of \$3.7 million of the available funding for one or more of the following purposes:
+In addition, \$57 million of the available funding for one or more of the following purposes:

-- Geophysical investigations of groundwater basins to identify recharge potential (Aerial Electromagnetic (AEM) surveys); - Early implementation of existing regional flood management plans that incorporate groundwater recharge (e.g., recharge basins incorporating flood or stormwater); or - Projects that would complement efforts of a local GSP, that provide for floodplain expansion to benefit groundwater recharge or habitat (e.g., a recharge basin adjacent to a waterbody using peak flows for groundwater recharge).
+• Geophysical investigations of groundwater basins to identify recharge potential (Aerial Electromagnetic (AEM) surveys);

+- Early implementation of existing regional flood management plans that incorporate groundwater recharge (e.g., recharge basins incorporating flood or stormwater); or - Projects that would complement efforts of a local GSP, that provide for floodplain expansion to benefit groundwater recharge or habitat (e.g., a recharge basin adjacent to a waterbody using peak flows for groundwater recharge).